LayeeqLA/CS6390-ACN-project/README.md

 ## STEPS TO RUN

- - First, a `topology` file is required to created with list of unidirectional edges between nodes.
+ - First, a `topology` file is required, in which each line represents a unidirectional edge between nodes.
+For example, "x y" line indicates there is a unidirectional edge from x to y.
  - Second, a node can be run in the following configuration:
 	 - Node is a sender: `./node.py <ID> sender "<message>" <duration> &`
 	 - Node is a receiver: `./node.py <ID> receiver <SID> <duration> &`